HelloBrijesh/Book-Store-MEVN/README.md

-# Book Store
+# Online Bookstore Project (MEVN Stack)

-The website is developed using the MEVN stack, which includes:
+This is an online bookstore project built using the MEVN stack, which stands for MongoDB (database), Express.js (back-end framework), Vue.js (front-end framework), and Node.js (runtime environment).

+The project aims to provide a platform for users to browse and purchase books online.
+It includes features such as user authentication, book search, book details, shopping cart, and order management.

+## Table of Contents

-- Vue.js
+- Features
-- Express
+- Installation
-- Node.js
+- Usage
-- MongoDB
+- Technologies

-The website allow customers to:

-- Buy Books
+- Contributing
-- Create user accounts
+- License
-- Filter out books based on category and price.

-- A user-friendly interface that allows customers to easily buy books.
-- Fully responsive website so that customers can also buy using their mobile devices.
-- Secure and encrypted data storage for customer information using MongoDB.

 ## Features

+    1. User Authentication:
+        - Sign up and login functionality.
+        - Secure password hashing and storage.
+        - JWT-based authentication for protected routes.

+    2. Book Search:
+        - Search books by title, author, or category.
+        - Pagination for large book collections.

+    3. Book Details:
+        - View detailed information about a book, including - title, author, description, price, and availability.
+        - Add books to the shopping cart.

+    4. Shopping Cart:
+        - Add/remove books from the cart.
+        - Update the quantity of books in the cart.
+        - Calculate the total price of items in the cart.

+    5. Order Management:
+        - Place orders for the books in the cart.
+        - View order history.
-- Authentication
+        - Track order status
-- Refresh proof Pinia State Management
-- REST API
-- CRUD Operations

-## Target Audience:

-The website targets individuals who are looking for an easy and convenient way to buy books online.